When the personal becomes political

 “Its power lay in the vulnerability Busiswa displays.
 Her ability to lay herself bare and tell her story openly really resonated with our readers,” Arends says.
 “More than her relatability, though, she, like most of our writers, deals with an issue affecting millions of people.”

-According to the World Health Organisation, about 5% of adults suffer from depression globally (around 300-million people).
-Suicide is the fourth leading cause of death in people aged 15 to 29 years.
+According to the World Health Organisation, about 5% of adults suffer from depression globally (300-million people).
+Suicide is the fourth leading cause of death in people aged 15 to 29 years old.

 In SA particularly, rates of depression are as high as 10% according to the 2009 SA Stress and Health study.
 However, assistance for those who are struggling is not readily available.